mustafaarif/pdc-notes/openmpi/README.md

 # OpenMPI installation on Dardel

+Disclaimer: This is a test build of OpenMPI on Dardel and might not work with certain applications.

 ### Step 00 - Download source code

 - Assuming you will be installing openmpi under $HOME/opt and the source code will be downloaded to $HOME/source